SalehAMHD/ChordsDHTs/README.md

 # ChordsDHTs
-"This project is an implementation of a Distributed Hash Table (DHT) based on the Chord protocol, developed for the Concurrent and Distributed Systems course in the 2nd year of the Data Science Bachelor at the University of Neuchâtel.
+This project is an implementation of a Distributed Hash Table (DHT) based on the Chord protocol, developed for the Concurrent and Distributed Systems course in the 2nd year of the Data Science Bachelor at the University of Neuchâtel.